When is the 2022 Goring 10k?

-The next Goring 10k will take place on Sunday 15th March 2020 - three weeks before the Reading Half.
+The next Goring 10k will take place on Sunday 20th March 2022 - two weeks before the Reading Half.
 The race will start at 11.00am with check-in from 9.00am.

-Our organising committee have been monitoring the current COVID-19 outbreak and making contingency plans to ensure the safety of our runners, volunteers and other attendees.
+Our organising committee continue to monitor the COVID-19 outbreak and as in previous years are ready to make contingency plans to ensure the safety of our runners, volunteers and other attendees.

-We very much look forward to welcoming you to our Goring 10k event this Sunday 15 March 2020.
+We very much look forward to welcoming you to our Goring 10k event on Sunday 20 March 2022.
 If anything changes, you will be emailed individually.

 What is the deadline for entering online?